Would you prefer another study location? Click here

 |Timetable||12, 3 day blocks per year over the duration of the course|

-This qualification covers the skills and knowledge required to work as an Engineering Tradesperson - Mechanical within metal, engineering, manufacturing and associated industries or other industries where Engineering Tradesperson - Mechanical work.
+This qualification covers the skills and knowledge required to work as an Mechanical Engineering Tradesperson within the manufacturing industry.

 The qualification has been specifically developed for apprentices in the above trade.
 The qualification packaging has been developed on an assumption that competency will be developed through a combination of on and off-the-job learning strategies such as those delivered through a formal apprenticeship.
 The qualification may also be achieved through formal skills recognition assessment processes.